NYRA suspends Baffert 1 year; eligible to return in January

 The New York Racing Association suspended trainer Bob Baffert for one year Thursday for repeated medication violations.

-A panel credited Baffert for time served from an initial suspension that makes the two-time Triple Crown-winning trainer eligible to saddle horses in New York again on Jan.
-26.
+A panel credited Baffert for time served from an initial suspension that makes the two-time Triple Crown-winning trainer eligible to saddle horses in New York again Jan.
+26. The final decision marks the end of a protracted back and forth about Baffert’s status in the state that began in May 2021.

-The ban is shorter than the two-year suspension Churchill Downs handed Baffert after Kentucky Derby winner Medina Spirit tested positive for a substance that is not allowed on race day.
-Baffert’s camp asked for a stay of the NYRA suspension that was immediately denied.
+The ban is shorter than the two years Churchill Downs sidelined Baffert after Kentucky Derby winner Medina Spirit tested positive for a substance that is not allowed on race day.
+Retired New York State Supreme Court Justice O. Peter Sherwood who was serving as the NYRA hearing officer previously recommended a two-year suspension.

+The panel in its 14-page ruling disagreed with Sherwood over the matter of Baffert “doping” his horses, saying, “The drugs for which use Baffert was cited in three jurisdictions are allowed and commonly used but are nevertheless performance enhancing in the sense that they may suppress injuries and may allow the horse to perform at a normal level in spite of the injury if they are found to be at a level above the allowable threshold.”

+Medina Spirit tested positive for the corticosteroid betamethasone, which is not allowed in Kentucky on race day, and was later disqualified.
+The colt finished third in the Preakness two weeks after the Derby.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports